sighellan/LAQN-BO/Readme.md

 * `python generate_laqn_problems.py [year]`

 The file `setup_helper.py` contains helper functions and class definitions.
-`station_codes.p` contains a list of station codes which we use to download the data and auxiliary information.
+`station_codes.json` contains a list of station codes which we use to download the data and auxiliary information.

 The code was developed using Python 3.7.3.
 See `requirements.txt` for package requirements.